ByLiZhao/cpp_watchlist/README.md

     - [C++filt](https://web.mit.edu/gnu/doc/html/binutils_10.html), a Linux tool to convert mangled C++ names to unmangled names.
     - [ldd](https://linux.die.net/man/1/ldd), a Linux tool to list all shared libraries an executable needs. (**Don't use it for executables you don't trust.**)
     - [ltrace](http://www.ltrace.org/), a Linux tool to trace calls to functions in shared libraries.
-2. The linker or linker.
+2. The linker or linkers.
 The default linker for Linuz is `ld`, known as the GNU linker.
 Clang has `lld` which is a drop-in replacement for `ld`.
 It is important to understand how the linker works when working with native programming langauges such as C/C++.
 ## network
 - [asio](https://github.com/chriskohlhoff/asio/), asynchronous network programming library, supports serial ports too.
 It also has SSL support.